 - The test was not stored or maintained properly.

-- The laboratory techs did not follow proper procedures when assessing the test.
+- The laboratory technicians did not follow proper procedures.

-A legal professional from our team can work to show your BAC was not excessively high during your arrest.
+A legal professional from our team can build a case that shows your BAC was not excessively high during your arrest.
 We can also work to resolve your DUI charge completely so you can move forward with your life.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form